imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 ## Overview

 QC report pages are designed to combine metrices from sequencing raw data as well as primary alignment and analysis runs.
-Links for the raw data files (fastq and cram) are not available from this page.
-Please check the [Data access](data_access.html) page for more details about accessing thses qc pages from our ftp site.
+Download links of raw data files (fastq and cram) are not available from this page.
+Please check the [Data access](data_access.html) page for more details about accessing these qc pages from our ftp site.

 ## Project home